Brief: Don’t throw your old computer just yet. Use a lightweight Linux distro and revive that decades-old system.

 Some of the pre-installed apps are Firefox for web browsing, Thunderbird for emails, Dropbox for Cloud storage, VLC Media Player for Music, LibreOffice for office, Gimp for image editing and Lite tweaks to tweak your desktop.

-Considering that it is an official Ubuntu flavor, you’ll have plenty of support and resources online.
+Considering that it is based on Ubuntu, you’ll have plenty of support and resources available online as you can follow the Ubuntu tutorials.

 Minimum hardware requirements for Linux Lite: